HomeGovTechSmart CitiesDissent emerges within CCP on giving e-governance project to Panaji Smart City

 Register Now →

-CCP took up the e-governance project in January 2014 and awarded the contract to Consultancy Services (TCS).
-However, while the Union ministry of had stipulated that 50 computers and 50 printers were to be procured, the tender was floated with a requirement of just 25 computers and 25 printers.
+CCP took up the e-governance project in January 2014 and awarded the contract to Services (TCS).
+However, while the Union ministry of urban development had stipulated that 50 computers and 50 printers were to be procured, the tender was floated with a requirement of just 25 computers and 25 printers.
 The project was eventually shelved due to mismanagement and blatant discrepancies in the tender process, alleged Furtado.

 “CCP does not have any knowledge to do an e-governance project and if Smart City is ready to do it, then they should give it to them,” said councillor Pundalik Raut Dessai reported TOI.